phantomics/april/README.md

 #### :count-from

-Sets the index from which Apex counts.
+Sets the index from which April counts.
 Almost always set to 0 or 1.
 The default value is 1.

 #### :in

-Passes variables into the Apex instance that may be used when evaluating the subsequent expressions.
+Passes variables into the April instance that may be used when evaluating the subsequent expressions.
 In the example above, the variables "a" and "b" are set in the code, with values 1 and 2 respectively.
-You can use :in to pass values from Lisp into the Apex instance.
+You can use :in to pass values from Lisp into the April instance.

-Please note that Apex variables follow a stricter naming convention than Lisp variables.
+Please note that April variables follow a stricter naming convention than Lisp variables.
 When naming variables, only alphanumeric characters, periods and dashes may be used.
-Punctuation marks like ?, > and ! must not be used as they have separate meanings in Apex.
+Punctuation marks like ?, > and ! must not be used as they have separate meanings in April.

-These characters may be used in Apex variable names:
+These characters may be used in April variable names:
 ```
 0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz.∆⍙
 ```